dave-hillier/Nemcache/README.md

 are implemented: get (and gets), set, add, replace, delete, append, prepend, incr, decr, touch, flush_all, cas, quit and version.

 Currently only TCP is supported including the noreply mode.

 Flags support up-to 64 bit values, although this is a divergence from the original spec and therefore might not be supported by your client.
-Eviction works by evicting a random cache entry until the cache can insert the new value.

 The cache is persisted to files so state can be maintained across cache restarts.